 There are two main types of teeth cleanings: a basic cleaning and a deep cleaning treatment.
 During a basic cleaning, plaque and tarter are removed and the teeth are polished.
 These are recommended at least twice a year.
 A deep cleaning is recommended when a healthy pocket (the area between a tooth and surrounding gum tissue) measures 5mm or more, indicating gum disease.
 A deep cleaning may also be advised if it has been a while since your last teeth cleaning.
 A deep cleaning targets heavy scaling around the gum line as well as the removal of heavy plaque.

-What Should I Expect at a Dental Cleaning?
+What Should I Expect at a Teeth Cleaning?

 For teeth cleaning, the hygienist will begin with a thorough examination of your teeth, looking for areas of plaque buildup, signs of gum disease or irritation, or evidence of tooth decay.
 If they notice a major problem, such as a badly decayed tooth, they may have the dentist come and take a look before proceeding.
 The hygienist will start with either hand-held scaler instruments or ultrasonic instruments that vibrate in order to remove the plaque and tarter buildup.
 Once the plaque and tarter is removed, the hygienist will polish the teeth with a low-speed polishing instrument.
 As a final step, they may choose to apply a fluoride solution to the surface of the teeth.